Chikanz/Duck-Pizza/_creative/november.markdown

     url: https://snootboop.itch.io/november

 icons:
+ - top: unity
+ - top: itch
  - top: maya
- - top: ps
- - top: itch
 ---

 *november* is a short horror/escape room/walking simulator I made for Uni with the theme being 'Escape'.
 It's the first game I've made where I also made the models and sound.
 Sounds were sourced from <a href="freesound.org">freesound.</a>